 300 mg subcutaneously every 4 weeks; administer as 3 separate 100-mg injections at least 5 cm (approximately 2 inches) apart.
 Significantly fewer patients who received mepolizumab experienced a HES flare during the 32-week treatment period compared with placebo (28% vs. 56%; odds ratio = 0.28; 95% CI, 0.12 to 0.64; p = 0.002) in a randomized, double-blind trial (n = 108).
 Patients were 12 years of age or older (mean age, 46 years), had HES for at least 6 months (mean duration, 5.55 years), and were on stable HES therapy (e.g., oral corticosteroids or immunosuppressive or cytotoxic therapy) for the 4 weeks prior to randomization.
 Patients with non-hematologic secondary HES (e.g., drug hypersensitivity, parasitic helminth infection, HIV infection, non-hematologic malignancy) or FIP1L1-PDGFR alpha kinase-positive HES were excluded from the trial.

-100 mg subcutaneously every 4 weeks for severe asthma; 300 mg subcutaneously every 4 weeks for eosinophilic granulomatosis with polyangiitis and hypereosinophilic syndrome.
+100 mg subcutaneously every 4 weeks for severe asthma and chronic rhinosinusitis with nasal polyps (CRwNP); 300 mg subcutaneously every 4 weeks for eosinophilic granulomatosis with polyangiitis and hypereosinophilic syndrome.

 100 mg subcutaneously every 4 weeks for severe asthma; 300 mg subcutaneously every 4 weeks for hypereosinophilic syndrome; safety and efficacy have not been established for eosinophilic granulomatosis with polyangiitis.